-A visit to the Royal Grand Palace - the nation’s landmark and most praised royal monument in Thailand, with the enclosed and dazzling Wat Phra Keo with its revered Emerald Buddha, the Golden Chedi, the Pantheon of the Chakri Kings and the Eight Coloured Towers is a must.
-It is considered by many to be a living example of classical Siamese Court, being the former residence of the kings of Thailand.
-Wat Pho is also regarded as the first centre of public education and is sometimes called ‘Thailand’s first university’.
-Mural paintings, inscriptions, and statues found in the temple served to educate people on varied subjects such as literature, warfare, archaeology, astronomy, geology, meditation and is considered to be the home of Thai traditional massage.
-Here, you will enjoy a 30-minute Thai massage as an excellent break after a morning sightseeing.
-Experience an afternoon trip along the bustling Chao Phya River and the quiet Klongs (canals) in a long tail boat enjoy scenes of life by water.
-You'll be introduced to a serene, more traditional way of living, away from the high-rise and modern buildings of Bangkok City Centre, as you gently pass Thonburi residential areas.
-A stop will be made at the “Temple of Dawn” (officially named Wat Arun).
-Finally, a visit to the Flower and vegetable market will round off the day.
-Located close to the Chao Phraya River, this part of Bangkok brings you to a rural piece of Bangkok where you'll find a vast selection of all kinds of flowers, especially orchids and tropical flowers and see how the merchants create very special flower garlands.
-The end of this Bangkok day ends at the Golden Mountain.
-Photography is permitted in the Royal Palace Grounds and in the compounds of the Emerald Buddha Temple, but not inside the buildings.
+During this tour you will visit the Royal Grand Palace - the nation’s landmark and most praised royal monument in Thailand, with the enclosed and dazzling Wat Phra Keo with its revered Emerald Buddha, the Golden Chedi, the Pantheon of the Chakri Kings, and the Eight Colored Towers.
+It's considered by many to be a living example of classical Siamese Court, being the former residence of the kings of Thailand.
+Wat Po is also regarded as the first center of public education and is sometimes called ‘Thailand’s first university’.
+Mural paintings, inscriptions, and statues found in the temple served to educate people on subjects such as literature, warfare, archaeology, astronomy, geology, and meditation and is considered to be the home of Thai traditional massage.
+In the afternoon, sail along the bustling Chao Phraya River and the quiet klongs in a long tail boat.
+A stop will be made at Wat Arun - the “Temple of Dawn”.
+Finally, a visit to the flower and vegetable market will round off the day.
+Located close to the Chao Phraya River, this part of Bangkok brings you to a rural piece of Bangkok where you will find a vast selection of flowers, especially orchids and tropical flowers and see how the merchants create very special flower garlands.

-A Lanna style school located in a country-side village, just 15 minutes from the city of Chiang Mai.
-The school offers lessons in how to cook delicious Thai food, Thai sweets, fruit-carving and presentation.
-When cooking Thai food, various local spices, that enhance your health and physical well being, are used as ingredients.
-It is the ideal school to learn how to cook Thai food to preserve it for generations to come.
-The atmosphere surrounding the school is filled with warmth, sympathy and helpfulness, all representing ancient, traditional Lanna custom and culture.
-The main goal is to teach you how to cook delicious and sumptuous Thai food perfectly and to preserve this culinary art for future generations.
+Today you will go to a Lanna style school located in a countryside village, just 15 minutes from the city of Chiang Mai.
+The school offers lessons on how to cook delicious Thai food, Thai sweets, fruit carving, and presentation.
+When cooking Thai food, various local spices that enhance your health and physical well-being are used as ingredients.
+It's the ideal school to learn how to cook Thai food to preserve it for generations to come.
+The atmosphere surrounding the school is filled with warmth, sympathy, and helpfulness, all representing ancient, traditional Lanna custom and culture.

 Tonight you will enjoy a traditional Khmer dance show and dinner.

 Meet your private guide at your hotel and set off for a day of memorable Cambodian sightseeing.
 Visit the South Gate of Angkor Thom, the Bayon temple complex, as well as Takeo and Ta Prohm temples.
 Travel from the South Gate of Angkor Thom to Bayon temple by elephant.The walled and moated city of Angkor Thom was the last capital of the Angkorian empire.
 It was built to protect against invaders in the 12th century.
 The Bayon is a state temple, erected in the center of the city.
-In the afternoon enjoy lunch at a local restaurant.
-Continue with a visit to Angkor Wat temple complex and watch the sunset from Phnom Bakheng.
-Afterwards you will be transferred back to your hotel.
+In the afternoon, enjoy lunch at a local restaurant.
+Continue with a visit to Angkor Wat complex and watch the sunset from Phnom Bakheng.
+Afterwards you will be brought back to your hotel.

 This full day of adventure and excitement begins as you depart from Laem Sai Pier and head off to Phang Nga Bay on a cruiser boat.
 Upon arrival, you will receive a safety briefing from a team of professional canoeists.
-You can then explore sea caves, tunnels and lagoons by special ‘sea-canoes’.
+You can then explore sea caves, tunnels, and lagoons by special sea-canoes.
 Afterwards, return to the cruiser to enjoy a Thai buffet lunch while slowly heading to Lawa Island.
 Here you can enjoy swimming, canoeing or sun-bathing on the sandy beach before returning to Phuket.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.